Notion MCP Server

 Detailed Usage

-Search across all pages and databases in your Notion workspace.
+Search across all pages and data sources in your workspace.

 use_mcp_tool({